The Beer Lovers Guide To Memphis

 - High Cotton hosts Cookies on Tap, usually in late March.
 It's a beer and Girl Scout cookie pairing event that benefits Girls Scouts Heart of the South Troop 901.

-– The Memphis Zoo hosts a Zoo Brew beer festival each year.
-This year (2016) it’s on May 27.
+- The Memphis Zoo hosts a Zoo Brew beer festival most years.

 - Most all the breweries do something for Oktoberfest in late September or early October.